Toronto Edition: 5 hardest pests to get rid of

 5. Carpenter Ants

 Often mistaken for common black ants, Carpenter Ants are far more destructive because they tunnel through wood to build nests.
+They eat moisture damaged wood signalling a bigger issue of moisture within the property structure.

 • Why they are hard to kill: They often establish "satellite colonies."
 You might kill the ants in your kitchen, but the main queen could be 50 feet away inside a rotting fence post or a damp wall void.